 This is why I think resolutions are silly:

 2018 was the hardest year I have ever had, even when it started with the best intentions with my resolutions.
-I actually committed to an entire Whole 30 cycle and lost almost 20 pounds (yay!) only to gain this all back while recovering from a car accident (boo drunk driver).
+I actually committed to an entire Whole 30 cycle.
+I lost almost 20 pounds (yay!) only to gain this all back while recovering from a car accident (boo drunk driver).
 Then I just focused on feeling bad about the weight gain instead of focusing on the fact that a) I was able to lose weight and b) not being able to move for a few months would make most people gain weight.

 This is what I’m doing differently: